QuLOVE/SD-Linux-script/README.md

 - Internet connection
 - At least 80GB of free disk space
-- Ubuntu, Arch Linux, or Debian distribution
+- Ubuntu or Debian distribution

 ## Note